 It Makes Me Feel Alive

-By Brian Alexander, 15-year high school basketball official from Aleknagik, Alaska
+By Brian Alexander, high school basketball official from Aleknagik, Alaska

 It is equivalent to flying an airplane, skydiving, skiing a black diamond, anything that heightens all your senses.
 If you’ve ever experienced a buzzer-beater, that’s what I’m talking about.

 By Robert Nelson, basketball and football official from Gainesville, Fla.